python/cpython/Doc/howto/concurrency.rst

 .. _concurrency-races:

-Data races, AKA non-deterministic scheduling (free-threading)
+Data races and non-deterministic scheduling (free-threading)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python threads are light wrappers around physical threads and thus have the same caveats.
-The principal one is that each thread shares the *full* memory of the process with all its other threads.
+The principal caveat for physical threads is that each thread shares the *full* memory of the process with all its other threads.
 Combined with their non-deterministic scheduling (and parallel execution), threads expose programs to a significant risk of races.